The IFM approach

 Integrated Flood Management (IFM) is a process that promotes an integrated, rather than fragmented, approach to flood management.
 It integrates land and water resources development in a river basin, within the context of Integrated Water Resources Management (IWRM), with a view to maximizing the efficient use of floodplains and to minimizing loss of life.
 The according Concept Paper describes the principles, objectives and aspects of Integrated Flood Management in detail.

-Transition in flood management and challenges
+Transition in flood management

 Floods are important components of the natural hydrological regime.
 They are a major source of water; they flush pollutants and sediment from river networks.
 It is also natural for rivers to overtop their banks with greater or lesser frequency and occupy their flood plains.
 As a result, floods can cause property damage and bring death and injury to many communities.
 While there is no evidence as yet that the frequency or magnitude of flooding has increased world-wide, flood-prone areas are becoming increasingly more densely populated and thus more vulnerable.
 Consequently, a series of major flood disasters has occurred in recent years, with death and destruction being caused by such events in every continent.

 The concept of Integrated Water Resources Management (IWRM) has attracted particular attention following the international conferences on water and environmental issues in Dublin and Rio de Janeiro held during 1992, and it was emphasized that IWRM is a necessary criterion for sustainable development.
 This gave birth to a need for a participatory institutional mechanism related to water, from which the Global Water Partnership (GWP), an international network open to all organizations involved in water resources management, was established in 1996.
 Since then a considerable amount of clarity in IWRM concept and approach has been developed through a variety of literature.

 Population growth and economic growth exert considerable pressure on the natural resources system.